 Now let us talk about some of the items that you need to bring in with you.
 This one is a little tricky actually.
 You are going to be riding a motorcycle so you cannot bring in just about anything.

-If you can, buy a riding gear.
+If you can, buy some riding gear.
 I know it is not everyone’s cup of tea but can really make a difference in case you took a fall somewhere.
 Knee Caps and Elbow Caps can come in very handy in times of need.

 You must prepare to keep yourself dry.
 If you continue riding in wet clothes, it is not going to be any fun, and chances are that you may even fall sick.
 If it looks like it is going to rain, stop and put on the rain gear.
 Do not wait for it to rain before you decide to stop.

 Please ensure that you are also carrying a toolbox with the necessary tools to remove/replace parts.
 Every motorcycle has its own set of tools but if yours doesn’t have one anymore, it would be wise to buy one before you start.

 A first aid kit will be next.
 Keep an anti-septic lotion, some basic medicines, adhesive bandages, etc.

 Flat Tire Repair Kit